Sieboldianus/lbsntransform/docs/index.md

 ![](inputoutput.svg)

 Import, convert and export Location Based Social Media (LBSM) data, such as from Twitter and Flickr, to a common data structure format (lbsnstructure). lbsntransform can also anonymize data into a privacy-aware version of lbsnstructure using HyperLogLog.

+Mappings currently exist for Reddit, Twitter, Flickr and Instagram.

 Input can be: